x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task1.md

 - [ ] Back on GitPod, look at the add function.
 Change 'return a + 5' to 'return a + b'.
 - Now type 'submit' into the console of GitPod
 - Reload the status page.
 Any differences?
+- NOTE: The page may take a while to update before you notice anything.

 ## Main Tasks: <br>
 Open calculator2.java